-As with any program, a variety of tools and methods can be used to evaluate service learning.
+As with any program, a variety of tools and methods can be used to evaluate service-learning.
 Evaluation is essential not only for documenting a program’s effectiveness and demonstrating accountability, but also for informing continued development or improvement of programs.
 Evaluation is not the end of an initiative; it is an essential part of the on-going process that provides an opportunity to be deliberative, reflective and creative.
-Below are a summary of websites and a list of publications that provides background, tools and resources.
+Below are a summary of websites and a list of publications that provide background, tools and resources.
 New tools and resources are being developed constantly — use the resources below to get started, and check back periodically for new assessment resources.

 - Self-Assessment Rubric for Institutionalization of Higher Education (Furco, A., 2006)

 - Holland, B. (1997).
 Analyzing institutional commitment to service.
 A model of key organizational factors.
 Michigan Journal of Community Service Learning, 4(1), 30-41.

 - Lunsford, C. G., Church, R. L., & Zimmerman, D. L. (2007).
 Assessing Michigan State University’s efforts to embed engagement across the institution: Findings and challenges.
 Journal of Higher Education Outreach and Engagement, 11(1), 89-104.

 - Chadwick, S. A., & Pawlowski, D. R. (2007).
 Assessing institutional support for service-learning: A case study for organizational sensemaking.
 Michigan Journal of Community Service Learning, 13(2), 31-39.

 Online curriculum, resources and grant opportunities for Community-Based Participatory Research.